biopragmatics/bioregistry/docs/CONTRIBUTING.md

 This project uses [`sphinx`](https://www.sphinx-doc.org) to automatically build documentation into a narrative structure.
-You can check that the documentation properly builds with `tox -e docs`.
+You can check that the documentation properly builds with `tox -e docs-test`.

 ### Testing